 - Part 7: Sign and print your name and give the phone number for contacting you during the day.

-To learn about more payroll tax forms that employers are responsible for completing, check out our guide on payroll forms.
+Want to learn about more payroll tax forms that employers are responsible for completing?
+Check out our guide on payroll forms.